-At BASF, we create chemistry – and have been doing so for 150 years.
+At BASF, we create chemistry for a sustainable future.
 As the world’s leading chemical company, we combine economic success with environmental protection and social responsibility.
-In the BASF Group, around 113,000 employees work on contributing to the success of our customers in nearly all sectors and almost every country in the world.
-Our broad portfolio is arranged into ﬁve segments: Chemicals, Performance Products, Functional Materials & Solutions, Agricultural Solutions and Oil & Gas.
+The approximately 112,000 employees in the BASF Group work on contributing to the success of our customers in nearly all sectors and almost every country in the world.
+Our portfolio is arranged into five segments: Chemicals, Performance Products, Functional Materials & Solutions, Agricultural Solutions and Oil & Gas.

 BASF is the world’s leading chemical company

 Employees contribute to our success